1231301695/TT4L_G6_Requirements_Project/SRS.md

 2. **Parent Dashboard**

 This dashboard is optimised for concise overviews and direct alerts to ensure parents stay informed without overwhelming detail.
-Parents and guardians can log in via a secure portal to monitor their child’s academic progress.
+Parents and guardians can log in via a secure system to monitor their child’s academic progress.
 The key features are listed below.

 - Viewing the child’s grades and attendance status